yeasy/learning_pickleball/01_background_en.md

 ## Ball and Paddle

-Pickleballs are slightly larger than tennis balls, which are made of hard plastic and are usually yellow or orange, and there are 26 to 40 holes with a diameter of less than 1cm (The indoor balls are slightly softer and have fewer holes).
-The balls usually do not rotate fast or bounce high.
+A pickle ball is a hard plastic ball, slightly larger than a tennis ball, and is usually colored like yellow or orange.
+There are 26 to 40 circular holes with a diameter of less than 1 cm on the spherical surface (there are differences between indoor and outdoor balls for different purposes, the softer indoor ball has 26 holes, and the hole diameter is larger).
+The rotation of the ball is not too violent, and at the same time the elasticity is not great, making it fly relatively slowly in the air.

 ![Various types of Pickleballs](_images/various-type-balls.png)

 The paddle of the Pickleball is like a large table tennis paddle without rubber, with a length of 15.5 ~ 17 inches (39.37 ~ 43.18 cm) and a width of 7 ~ 8.25 inches (17.78 ~ 20.96 cm).
-It was originally made of wood, and later glass fiber and carbon fiber were used, and other new materials too.
-The paddle has little elasticity and a smooth surface.
-Pickleball is easy to start, but getting advanced requires lots of skills, strength and strategies.
+At first, the rackets were mostly made of wood, but later they were also made of new materials such as glass fiber and carbon fiber.
+The racket is not very elastic and has a relatively smooth surface.
+Pickleball is very easy to play, but it takes a certain amount of time and energy to learn skills, improve physical fitness and master appropriate strategies to play well.

 ![Pickleball Paddles](_images/pickleball-paddles.png)